How to Start a Kickstarter Campaign – The Complete Guide to Getting Funded

 What is the cost of a video?

-We have a standard Kickstarter video production package that is $3800.
+Our Kickstarter video production packages starting at $4800.
 This includes some scripting assistance, storyboarding, taking glamorous shots of your product in a lighted white (or black) video production studio and in ‘real world’ scenarios (your cooler in a park or your fitness accessory on a jogger, etc), as well as editing, custom graphics and background music licensing.

 I don’t live where you guys are located.
 Can you still make me a video?